 This title is inspired by the words of Dr. Susan McCouch.
 She refers to the willing of people to change mindsets in the face of greater evil, that often seem so far away that only in its proximity they re-consider beliefs.
 The topic treated in this discussion was mainly related to the consumption of Genetically Modified (GM) rice, known as Golden Rice.
 Golden Rice is an international initiative to address the devastating effects that Vitamin A deficiency causes principally in underdeveloped countries, mostly related to childhood blindness.
 Due to a great opposition to GM crops, the approval of Golden Rice has been slow and very limited to some Asian countries.
-This opposition is originated principally in first world organizations, based on the fear to the unknown effects of these products in the population, as well as the argument that GM crops are produced by transnational corporations with nothing but profit purposes.
+This opposition is originated principally in first world organisations, based on the fear to the unknown effects of these products in the population, as well as the argument that GM crops are produced by transnational corporations with nothing but profit purposes.
 The case of Golden Rice is just an example of leveraging in influential decision-making spheres.
-Leverage, unfortunately, successful for organizations that decide that scientific facts don´t matter.
+Leverage, unfortunately, successful for organisations that decide that scientific facts don´t matter.

 The debate about the unknown effects due to the manipulation often does not include the argument crops obtained by approaches with a compound of randomness higher than the transgenic one.
 An example of this is the Renan wheat, which is an organic variety of wheat, originally produced by inducing multiploidy by treatment with the chemical compound colchicine, but in reality is a well-accepted variety in Europe, especially in countries declared against GM crops.